haircut/macblog/content/posts/2023-11-06-autopkg-github-release-without-asset.md

 }
 ```

-Extracting this URL is simple using the `URLTextSearcher` processor and the regular expression `zipball_url\": \"(.*)\"`.
-Then, download the archive using the `URLDownloader` processor.
+Extracting this URL is straighforward using the `URLTextSearcher` processor and the regular expression `zipball_url\": \"(.*)\"`.
+Once extracted, you can download the archive using the URLDownloader processor.

-With an archive of the repository downloaded, you can run any additional processors required to package the repository contents as you need.
+With an archive of the repository downloaded, you can proceed with additional processors as needed to package the repository contents.

 ## Example

-Consider an example repository containing a shell script named `example.sh`.
-The desired outcome is to produce an installer package that places an executable copy of this script in the default path.
+Consider an example repository that contains a shell script named `example.sh`, and your goal is to create an installer package that places an executable copy of this script in the default path.
-Here is a complete example recipe:
+Below is a complete example recipe process:

 ```yaml
 Process: